nathanlesage/conferia/README.md

 > [!NOTE]
 > Depending on where you upload the file, you may encounter [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)-errors.
 If the
 > library is unable to download the data, try hosting the data file on the same
 > domain as your website.
-Example: If the agenda lives at
+For example, if the agenda lives at
 > `https://agenda.example.com`, host the data file at, say,
 > `https://agenda.example.com/data.csv`.